 8. Federal Register Notice and Public Comments:

 HUD published a Notice of Proposed Information Collection for Public Comments in the Federal Register, Volume 79; Page10819, on February 26, 2014.
 The public was given until April 28, 2014, to submit comments on the proposed information collection.
 HUD received and responded to one comment from Townsend Public Affairs, Inc., 600 Pennsylvania Ave., SE, Suite 207, Washington, DC 20003.

+On April 17, 2014, HUD published a notice in the Federal Register to take advantage of experience with the first round applicants to develop aspects of the Promise Zones initiative, so that the initiative can support other communities more effectively in future years.
+In this regard, HUD solicited feedback from first round applicants, and comment from other interested parties and the public generally, on the first round of the Promise Zones initiative, and on the proposed selection process for the second round of the Promise Zone initiative.
+HUD specifically sought comment on the draft Second Round Application Guide, which can be found at www.hud.gov/promisezones.

+The public comment period closed on June 16, 2014.
+HUD received 95 public comments.
+Comments were submitted by members of Congress, mayors, city council members, local government officials, public housing agencies, think tanks, nonprofit organizations and the general public.

 9. Payment/Gifts to Respondents: No payments or gifts are provided to respondents for any of these information collections.